SAP-samples/teched2025-AD169/exercises/ex4/ex4.1/README.md

-## Exercise 4.1 –  Define Joule Skill with Inputs & Output
+## Exercise 4.1 –  Define Joule Skill with Input & Output Parameters

 1. **Click** on the **Create** button and choose **Joule Skill**.